I5UCC/VRC-ASL_Gestures/README.md

 # VRC-ASL_Gestures
-Gesture Controllers for VRChat 3.0 Avatars to be able to do additional ASL Gestures, depending on the used controller.
+Gesture Controllers for VRChat 3.0 Avatars to be able to do more ASL Handshapes.

 This Repository has different gesture controllers that can be used, dependent on the controller you use:
 - Index Controller